00JCIV00/cova/README.md

 ## Features
 - **Comptime Setup.
 Runtime Use.**
   - Cova is designed to have Argument types set up at Compile Time so they can be validated during each compilation, thus providing the library user with immediate feedback.
-  - Once validated, Argument types are initialized to memory for Runtime use where app user arguments are parsed then made ready to be analyzed by library user code.
+  - Once validated, Argument types are initialized to memory for Runtime use where app user argument tokens are parsed then made ready to be analyzed by library user code.
 - **Simple Design:**
   - All Argument tokens are parsed to Commands, Options, or Values.
   - These Argument types can be Created From or Converted To Structs and their corresponding Fields.